Cornelius Castoriadis: Sovietologist

-In his 1980 "Facing the War" essay (later expanded into a 1981 book), he took the view that Russia had become the world's primary military power.
+In his 1980 essay "Facing the War" (later expanded into a 1981 book), he took the view that Russia had become the world's primary military power.
 To sustain this, in the context of the visible economic inferiority of the Soviet Union in the civilian sector, he proposed that the society may no longer be dominated by the one-party state bureaucracy but by a "stratocracy"—a separate and dominant military sector with expansionist designs on the world.
 He further argued that this meant there was no internal class dynamic that could lead to a social revolution within Russian society and that change could only occur through foreign intervention.

 Later life

 In 1978, Castoriadis and Aulagnier separated.

 In 1980, Castoriadis joined the faculty of the École des Hautes Études en Sciences Sociales (EHESS) as Directeur d'études (Director of Studies, namely full professor).
-He had been elected Directeur de recherche (Director of Research, namely senior researcher) in EHESS on 15 December 1979 after submitting his previously published material in conjunction with a defense of his intellectual project of connecting the disciplines of history, sociology and economy through the concept of the social imaginary.
-His teaching career at the EHESS lasted sixteen years.
+He had been elected Directeur de recherche (Director of Research, namely senior researcher) at the EHESS on 15 December 1979 after submitting his previously published material in conjunction with a defense of his intellectual project of connecting the disciplines of history, sociology and economy through the concept of the social imaginary.
+His teaching career at the EHESS lasted sixteen years, ending in 1995.

 In 1980, he was also awarded his State doctorate from the University of Paris X: Nanterre; the final title of his thesis under Paul Ricœur was L'Élément imaginaire de l'histoire (The Imaginary Element in History).

 A symposium dedicated to Castoriadis' work was held in Porto Alegre, Brazil, in September 1981, with his participation.

 In 1989, he was awarded an honorary doctorate in Social Sciences by Panteion University and in 1993 another one in Education Sciences by the Democritus University of Thrace.

 In 1992, he joined the libertarian socialist journal Society and Nature (established by Takis Fotopoulos) as a writer; the magazine also featured such writers as Murray Bookchin and Noam Chomsky.

 He died on 26 December 1997 in Paris from complications following heart surgery.
 He was survived by Zoé Christofidi (his wife at the time of his death, whom he had married in 1978), his daughter Sparta (born in 1947 from an earlier relationship between Castoriadis and Jeanine "Rilka" Walter, also known as "Comrade Victorine" in the Fourth International), and Cybèle/Kyveli (born in 1980), his younger daughter from his marriage to Zoé.

 Castoriadis is buried in Montparnasse Cemetery.